pyslackers/sir-bot-a-lot/docs/plugins.rst

 Clients
 ^^^^^^^

-The client is the part of a module receiving data from the outside world.
+The client is the part of a plugin receiving data from the outside world.

 .. literalinclude:: ../sirbot/plugins/client.py